gambol99/kube-coreos/README.md

 #### **- Secrets**

 All the secrets for the platform are kept in an s3 bucket and encrypted via KMS.
 Once the platform is built you can check directory structure under platform/secrets.
 Pulling or uploading the secrets simply involves fetch-secrets or upload-secrets aliases.
 Note, uploading ABAC or Kubernetes tokens.csv requires only an upload of the changes secrets as the kube-auth container (k8s webhook bridge) will take care of the reloading for the file.

-#### **- Terraform Remote State**

-Assuming you wish to use terraform remote state and I highly recommend you should, you need to create an s3 bucket for the remote state.
-Once the bucket has been created, we can add the 'terraform_bucket_name' variable to the terraform tfvars file.
-The bucket will be automatically provision and the state push on every run.

 #### **- Bash Aliases**